 The Regional Sports Friendship Games of Mindanao Association of State Tertiary Schools, Inc. (MASTS) with the theme, “Building a Culture of Peace and Harmony through Sports” was held on December 10-15, 2017 at Camiguin Polytechnic State College (CPSC).

-As a manifestation of support to the faculty researchers and as a means to attain its target in terms of research presentation, SDSSU Cagwait Campus sent four faculty-researchers to various research conferences.
+As a manifestation of support to the faculty researchers and as a means to attain its target in terms of research presentation, the University sent a number of faculty-researchers to various research conferences.

 SDSSU-Cantilan is located along the Pacific coast, 3 km. from the inter-island wharf in the town of Cantilan.
 It is situated 117 km. south of Surigao City, and 67 km. north of Tandag City.

 The campus is considered the College of Technological Education.
 It offers ten (10) degree programs and eight (8) of which are accredited by AACCUP.

 The campus boasts of its buildings and facilities in Architectural Drafting, Automotive and Mechanical Technology, Electrical and Electronics Technology, Home Economics, Food Trades, Garments, and Computer/Information Technology also the state-of-the-art laboratories (Chemistry Lab, Biology Lab, Speech Lab and AVR).

 SDSSU-San Miguel Campus, the College of Forestry and Agriculture, is located at Barangay Carromata, SNAS, Municipality of San Miguel.
 It is the biggest campus in terms of land area with a total of 779 hectares divided into 3 physical contour areas: 379 hectares-the lowland; 175 hectares-the upland and 207 hectares-the forest reserves.
 Viewed on its scenic plateau, the campus is overlooking the biggest lowland rice bowl of the Province.